 You select a chart type by choosing an option from the Insert tab's Chart group.
 After you choose a chart type, such as column, line, or bar, you choose a chart sub-type.
 For example, after you choose Column Chart, you can choose to have your chart represented as a two-dimensional chart, a three-dimensional chart, a cylinder chart, a cone chart, or a pyramid chart.
 There are further sub-types within each of these categories.
 As you roll your mouse pointer over each option, Excel supplies a brief description of each chart sub-type.
 To create a chart:

-select the cells that contain the data you want to use in the chart; click the Insert tab on the Ribbon;
+select the cells that contain the data you want to use in the chart;

 click the type of Chart you want to create (fig. 11.2).

 Fig. 11.2.
 Insert chart option